aivara-se/provar.se/apps/webapi/readme.md

 # apps/webapi

 Public API to collect feedback from client applications.
+This app is deployed to https://api.provar.se

 ## Getting started